slowli/externref/README.md

 Experimental; it may be the case that the processor produces invalid WASM in some corner cases (please report this as an issue if it does).

+## License

+Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE) or [MIT license](LICENSE-MIT) at your option.

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `externref` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [reference type]: https://webassembly.github.io/spec/core/syntax/types.html#reference-types
 [`wasm-bindgen`]: https://crates.io/crates/wasm-bindgen